Regional Wastewater Facts

 Wastewater treatment results in clean water (effluent), discharged into one of three rivers (Mississippi, St. Croix and Minnesota).
 In the case of the East Bethel Water Reclamation Facility, effluent is discharged into the ground for groundwater recharge.

 Wastewater treatment also results in solid byproducts.
-MCES incinerates most of its solid byproducts and, in the process, produces energy.
+The Council incinerates most of its solid byproducts and, in the process, produces energy.
 The remainder are recycled and processed for a variety of uses.

-MCES strives to keep wastewater service fees competitive and affordable.
-A 2014 survey by the National Association of Clean Water Agencies (NACWA) confirms that wastewater rates to retail customers in the Twin Cities metro region are about 40% lower than the national average among similar-sized systems.
+We strive to keep wastewater service fees competitive and affordable.
+A 2017 survey by the National Association of Clean Water Agencies (NACWA) confirms that wastewater rates to retail customers in the Twin Cities metro region are about 41% lower than the national average among similar-sized systems.

 Plants have excellent environmental record

-MCES wastewater treatment plants continue to perform at a high level, achieving near-perfect compliance with federal and state clean water discharge limits.
-The Hastings and St. Croix Valley plants are two of the top 10 plants in the country for consecutive years (25 and 24 years, respectively) of full compliance with clean water discharge permits.
+Regional wastewater treatment plants continue to perform at a high level, achieving near-perfect compliance with federal and state clean water discharge limits.
+The Hastings and St. Croix Valley plants are two of the top 10 plants in the country for consecutive years (28 and 27 years, respectively) of full compliance with clean water discharge permits.

 Metro Plant in Saint Paul is one of nation's largest

 Opened in 1938, the Metro Plant in Saint Paul was the first wastewater treatment plant located in a major city on the Mississippi River.
-Today’s upgraded plant is among the largest in the U.S.
+Today’s upgraded plant is among the largest in the U.S., with a capacity to treat 251 million gallons per day (mgd).

-The Metro Plant processes approximately 70% of the total wastewater collected and treated by the MCES system.
-The 67 communities and more than 550 permitted industries served by the Metro Plant produce average wastewater flows of 175 mgd.
+The Metro Plant processes approximately 70% of the total wastewater collected and treated by the Council.
+The 67 communities and more than 550 permitted industries served by the Metro Plant produce average wastewater flows of 173 mgd.

 The Metro Plant has made significant environmental strides, reducing phosphorus discharges to the river by 90% between 2000 and 2011.
 The plant also cut airborne emissions, like particulates and mercury, by 90%.

 Located on the Minnesota River in Eagan, the Seneca Plant is the region’s second-largest wastewater treatment facility.
-The 34 mgd plant serves six communities with a combined population of 245,000 people and treats an average of 22.4 mgd.
+The 34-mgd plant serves six communities with a combined population of 245,000 people and treats an average of 21.5 mgd.

 The Eagles Point Plant in Cottage Grove serves southern Washington County.
-The plant treats approximately 4.4 mgd; its 10 mgd treatment capacity serves 72,000 people.
+The plant treats approximately 4.8 mgd; its 11.9-mgd treatment capacity currently serves 72,000 people.

-Located on the scenic St. Croix River, a nationally protected waterway, the 4.5 mgd St. Croix Valley Plant has been recognized as one of the nation’s best advanced treatment plants by the U.S. Environmental Protection Agency.
-It currently serves three communities with average flows of 3.2 mgd.
+Located on the scenic St. Croix River, a nationally protected waterway, the 5.8-mgd St. Croix Valley Plant has been recognized as one of the nation’s best advanced treatment plants by the U.S. Environmental Protection Agency.
+It serves three communities with average flows of 3.1 mgd.

-The 2.34 mgd Hastings Plant serves its namesake community and has room for growth through approximately 2019.
-The plant treats an average of 1.5 mgd and discharges clean water to the Mississippi River.
-A new 5 mgd plant is also planned.
-It will be constructed east of downtown Hastings.
+The 2.7-mgd Hastings Plant serves its namesake community.
+The plant treats an average of 1.4 mgd and discharges clean water to the Mississippi River.

-In 2016, MCES Technical Services managed more than $125 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
-The MCES Authorized Capital Program provides multi-year authorizations to spend on projects where funding has been secured and the Council has given final approval to proceed.
-The 2017-2022 Capital Program is $1.4 billion.
-The Council approved a 2017 Capital Budget of $183 million.
-Capital expenses are for the eight treatment plants as well as numerous interceptor, lift station, and meter station construction and rehabilitation projects.
+In 2019, Environmental Services is managing more than than $117 million on capital projects that support infrastructure reliability, protect public health, and support regional growth.
+The Authorized Capital Program provides multi-year authorizations to spend on projects where funding has been secured and the Council has given final approval to proceed.
+The 2020-2025 Capital Program is $990 million.
+Capital expenses are for the nine treatment plants as well as numerous interceptor, lift station, and meter station construction and rehabilitation projects.